Powering secure, scalable, and open-source detection and response for cloud-first organizations

 For years security teams have struggled to deploy and scale traditional SIEMs like Splunk due to their high overhead, astronomical costs, and lack of flexibility.

-Panther offers a modern approach to SIEM--it runs fully on top of cloud-native services and empowers smaller teams to detect, investigate, and remediate threats with fewer resources.
+Panther offers a modern approach to security information and event management (SIEM)–it runs fully on top of cloud-native services and empowers smaller teams to detect, investigate, and remediate threats with fewer resources.

 Panther is the culmination of years of experience building security tools at scale for some of the largest tech companies in the world, including StreamAlert at Airbnb and critical internal monitoring systems at Amazon.

-With Panther, teams can continuously detect threats with log data, improve cloud security posture, and build a robust data warehouse to power investigations.
+With Panther’s modern approach to SIEM, teams can continuously detect threats with log data, improve cloud security posture, and build a robust data warehouse to power investigations.
 And unlike products that require control over customer data and extensive knowledge of a domain-specific syntax, Panther is self-hosted and uses Python to enable powerful and flexible detection logic.

 A few common use cases include: